 Check below how our solution performs in this difficult acoustic environment, plagued with multiple long-lasting echoes, under a “stress test” with permanent double talk.

 Experiments conducted obtained in a similar deployment and room as that shown in the picture.
 Use Google Chrome for better experience.

 In hands-free phone calls inside the car, the partner’s voice played by the loudspeaker is picked up by the very microphone.
 In order to accomplish a high-quality conversation, the car audio system must remove efficiently that echo, so that only the voice of the driver (or passengers) go through to the other end.
 Our solution performs exceptionally in this changing acoustic environment.

-In order to detect voice commands from the desired sound source (green), the audio front-end of a voice-commanded device must remove the system’s audio (yellow) as well as nearby sound interferences (red), all captured by the microphone (click 1).
-Our technology removes the system music efficiently (click 2), and the sound interference (red) is further cancelled (click 3) with the integration of our technology and beamforming in an array (blue) with four-microphone .
-The “Alexa” keywords become undistorted and free of music and external interferences (compare 1 versus 3).
+In order to detect voice commands from the desired sound person, the audio front-end of a voice-commanded device must remove the system’s audio as well as a nearby sound interferences, all captured by the microphone array.

 In active noise cancellation (ANC) for earphones, the noise sound waves (click 1) are picked up by the external microphone (click 3), so that the music (click 2) plus the “anti-noise” are played together by the loudspeaker (click 4).
 The learning machine is controlled by the internal microphone (click 5), resulting in the acoustic cancellation of the noise within the ear canal.
 Our technology is capable of estimating the primary path (3-5), the secondary path (4-5) and the feedback path (4-5) simultaneously.